About the Program

 Selection and Placement

 Selection is made by the Committee on Legislative Staff Internships.
 The Committee will interview candidates and decide who will be offered an internship for the coming legislative session.
-A workable and mutually beneficial relationship between legislator and intern is a major goal of the interview process.
-Appointments will be communicated to applicants in December following interviews.
+A workable and mutually beneficial relationship between caucus and intern is a major goal of the interview process.
+Offers will be communicated to applicants in December following interviews.

 Although students from all disciplines are considered, preference is given to upperclassmen, and students whose experience and academic background offer some preparation for the work they will undertake.
 In addition, some consideration is given to contributions which the applicant has made to his or her college and community, as well as the applicability of the internship to future career goals.